jakewilliami/jakewilliami.web/_posts/2019-10-7-pdfsearches.md

 title: PDF Searching Programmes
 ---

-I am trying to write some programmes to search PDFs from directories using
+I am trying to write some programmes to search PDFs from directories.

+I am hoping to use:
   - Bash
   - Python
   - Perl